 - Sudwerk Brewing Co., Märzen, Amber Lager, David

 Free Disney California Adventure Food and Wine Festival Cooking Experiences

 See the Jammin' Chefs

-The Jammin’ Chefs return to the California Adventure Food and Wine Festival in 2019 (Chip, Dale, hooray!), so be sure to hop over to see them.
+The Jammin’ Chefs returned to the California Adventure Food and Wine Festival in 2019 (Chip, Dale, hooray!).
+If they return again in 2020, be sure to hop over to see them!
 You can add a cute musical interlude into your dining and drinking plans.
 The Jammin' Chefs show — featuring Chip 'n' Dale — is a fun show of drumming, music and dancing and lets kids get involved with instruments.
 The Jammin' Chefs appear in Paradise Gardens Park in front of the entrance to Paradise Pier each hour from late morning until late afternoon.

 You can take cooking lessons and gather insider tips for creating new recipes.
 Sorry, no samples at these free demonstrations.
-You can find these culinary demonstrations (which do double duty as the Family-Friendly Seminars for the 3 p.m. show) at the Backlot Stage in Hollywood Land on Fridays, Saturdays and Sundays at 3:00 p.m. and also on Saturdays and Sundays at 4:15 and 5:30 p.m.
+In 2019, you could find these culinary demonstrations (which did double duty as the Family-Friendly Seminars for the 3 p.m. show) at the Backlot Stage in Hollywood Land on Fridays, Saturdays and Sundays at 3:00 p.m. and also on Saturdays and Sundays at 4:15 and 5:30 p.m.

-Chef Daniella Malfitano shares her expertise on meal prep and mealtimes during a culinary demonstration for families in 30-minute, free seminars at 3:00 p.m. on Fridays, Saturdays and Sundays during Disney California Adventure Food and Wine Festival 2019.
-In the one we saw, Daniella and a child sous-chef taught us how to prepare some creative healthy snacks that kids can make.
+Also in 2019, Chef Daniella Malfitano shared her expertise on meal prep and mealtimes during a culinary demonstration for families in 30-minute, free seminars at 3:00 p.m. on Fridays, Saturdays and Sundays during Disney California Adventure Food and Wine Festival.
+In the one we saw, Daniella and a child sous-chef taught us how to prepare some creative healthy snacks that kids could make.